andreabp19/robotat-linalg/README.md

 * Memory-efficient: Static memory allocation used in all routines (no dynamic memory).
 * Device flexibility: Applicable to different embedded devices, such as Arduino, ESP32 and more.

-# About this repository

-Out of legacy and continuity with the previous version, this repository is called robotat-linalg, but currently contains three different libraries:

-* Robotat Linalg: Numerical Computation, subdidivided in three libraries for matrix algebra (matf32), linear systems (linsolve) and convex quadratic programming (quadprog).
-* Robotat Control: Linear and nonlinear control algorithms.
-* Robotat Robotics: Robotics algorithms.

 # Supported platforms

 As of late 2025, all libraries have been tested in the following devices, with some considerations for each: